How to Get from Incheon Airport to Seoul: AREX, Bus & Taxi Compared

 Airport Limousine bus from Incheon airport

 Buses depart every 25–35 minutes and serve key areas including Gangnam, Myeongdong, and Dongdaemun.
-Board at Level 1, bus stops 3B and 4A outside gate 4.
+Board at Level 1, bus stops 3B and 4A outside Gate 4.

 If you’re arriving late at night when trains have stopped running, the KAL Limousine Bus can be a useful option.